jhowtan/gek2000/week13.md

         + Culprit - men.
     - Aspiration:
         + Fight for equal privileges
+    - building unity of women to achieve "final liberation" from male supremacy
+    - women oppressed, and personal suffering not seen as political condition due to isolation
+    - men the agents of oppression; most basic form of domination which extends to other forms of exploitation (eg. racism/capitalism)
+    - developing female class consciousness by sharing experiences
+    - disregards race/economic status of all women (collective)

 * Fraces Beale, "Double Jeopardy: TO be Black and Female", p.449, 1970
     - Doubly jeopardised.